House music: Influences and precursors

 The electronic instrumentation and minimal arrangement of Charanjit Singh's Synthesizing: Ten Ragas to a Disco Beat (1982), an album of Indian ragas performed in a disco style and anticipated the sounds of acid house music, but it is not known to have had any influence on the genre prior to the album's rediscovery in the 21st century.
-According to Hillegonda C. Rietveld, "elements of hip hop and rap can be found in contemporary house tracks", with hip hop acting as an "accent or inflection" that is inserted into the house sound.
+According to Hillegonda C. Rietveld, "elements of hip hop/rap music can be found in contemporary house tracks", with hip hop acting as an "accent or inflection" that is inserted into the house sound.

 The constant bass drum in house music may have arisen from DJs experimenting with adding drum machines to their live mixes at clubs, underneath the records they were playing.

 1980s: Chicago house, acid house and deep house

 In the early 1980s, Chicago radio jocks Hot Mix 5 from WBMX radio station (among them Farley "Jackmaster" Funk), and club DJs Ron Hardy and Frankie Knuckles played a range of styles of dance music, including older disco records (mostly Philly disco and Salsoul tracks), electro funk tracks by artists such as Afrika Bambaataa, newer Italo disco, Arthur Baker, and John Robie, and electronic pop.
 Some DJs made and played their own edits of their favorite songs on reel-to-reel tape, and sometimes mixed in electronic effects, drum machines, synthesizers and other rhythmic electronic instrumentation.

 The hypnotic electronic dance song "On and On", produced in 1984 by Chicago DJ Jesse Saunders and co-written by Vince Lawrence, had typical elements of the early house sound, such as the Roland TB-303 bass synthesizer and minimal vocals, as well as a Roland TR-808 drum machine and a Korg Poly-61 synthesizer.
 It also utilized the bassline from Player One's disco record "Space Invaders" (1979).
 "On and On" is sometimes cited as the "first house record", even though it was a remake of a Disco Bootleg "On and On" by Florida producer Mach.
 Other examples from around that time, such as J.M.
 Silk's "Music is the Key" (1985), have also been referred to as the first house tracks.

 Starting in 1985 and 1986, more and more Chicago DJs began producing and releasing original compositions.
 These compositions used newly affordable electronic instruments and enhanced styles of disco and other dance music they already favored.
-These homegrown productions were played on Chicago radio stations and in local clubs catering mainly to Black, Mexican American, and gay audiences.
+These homegrown productions were played on Chicago radio stations and in local clubs catering mainly to black, Mexican American, and gay audiences.
 Subgenres of house, including deep house and acid house, quickly emerged and gained traction.